 14 Miles from Wisdom

 In the summer of 2005, I was in a violent rollover car accident in the remote Big Hole Valley of Montana—just past the sign that read "Wisdom 14 miles."

-Then I encountered an even harder challenge: excruciating, burning, aching nerve pain—central nerve pain.
-The syrinx (cyst on the spinal cord) caused by the trauma was inoperable.
-I faced a life of never-ending pain—so unbearable I didn't think I could live with it.
+Then I encountered an even harder challenge: excruciating, burning, aching central nerve pain caused by a cyst on the spinal cord.
+It was inoperable.
+It seemed I faced a life of never-ending pain—so unbearable I didn't know how I could go on.

 My doctors worked hard to help me find a solution, but the best medications for nerve pain didn't help.
-Narcotics didn't even touch the pain; they just made it harder for me to cope with life.
-I was trapped in my body and desperately wanted out.
+Narcotics didn't even touch the pain; they just made it harder for me to cope with my pain.
+I was trapped in my body and desperately wanted to get out.

 I prayed for answers and for hope.
-Referral to a pain clinic gave me training in pain management, knowledge of the mind-body aspects of pain, and tools to make desired behavioral changes and reach measurable goals.
-I now had some tools to help me cope.
+Referral to a pain clinic gave me training in the science of pain, knowledge of the mind-body aspects of pain, and tools to make desired behavioral changes and reach measurable goals.
+I now had a way to decrease my pain.

-I continued to research pain and to collaborate with my medical specialists, but I recognized that a piece was missing for most people in pain: ongoing support and learning how to personally manage pain.
-This sparked an idea that soon became my passion: helping others with chronic pain learn effective ways to cope with and live beyond their pain.
+I continued to research pain and to collaborate with my medical specialists, but I recognized that a piece was missing for most people in pain: ongoing support, learning how to personally manage pain, and motivation to make lasting change.
+This sparked an idea that soon became my passion: helping others with chronic pain learn effective ways to decrease their pain experience and permanently manage their pain.

 I recognized a piece that was missing for most people in pain: